 Decreasing Your Waistline

 Seaweed may also play a role in decreasing your waistline.
-It’s very low in calories at eight calories per ¼-cup serving, provides soluble fiber that becomes a gel in the gastrointestinal tract, which slows the digestive process down.
-It also contains alginate; an anionic polysaccharide reported to reduce fat absorption.
+It’s very low in calories at eight calories per ¼-cup serving, and provides soluble fiber that becomes a gel in the gastrointestinal tract, which slows down the digestive process.
+It also contains alginate, an anionic polysaccharide reported to reduce fat absorption.
 Researchers at the University of Newcastle claim that this fiber may prevent the body from absorbing fat by almost 75%, thanks to its inhibitory effect on a digestive enzyme called lipase.
-As mentioned above, too little iodine in your diet can affect your thyroid causing weight gain.
+As mentioned above, too little iodine in your diet can affect your thyroid, causing weight gain.